Address

 Will everything I say be kept confidential?

-Everything you say, and the information about you, will be kept confidential with the perinatal team.
+Everything you say, and the information about you, will be kept confidential within the perinatal team.
 The only instance in which we would need to break your confidentiality is if it was felt there was a risk to yourself or others, but we would speak to you about this.

 Can my family and friends who care for me get help?